 They stowed as much gold as the ship could carry safely and took off.
 “How much booty did we get, aaarrr?”

 “About 100 metric tons, worth about 4 billion international credits.
 We hardly touched that pile.”

 “Well, it will be bigger if we ever get back there.”

 “Remember, guys, we have a mission.
 I don’t know how much an Allurion seed is worth, but I bet we didn’t make enough to pay for this one.
 Wisdom of Sage is an emissary, not a trader.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kenn BrodyWrite a Review